Category Archives: Learning Theory

 Theme One Program • Jets and Sharks 2

-Re: Theme One Program • Jets and Sharks • (1) Example 5.
+Example 5.
 Jets and Sharks (cont.)
 As we saw last time, Theme One reads the text file shown below and constructs a cactus graph data structure in computer memory.
-The cactus … Continue reading
+The cactus graph represents a single logical formula in propositional calculus and … Continue reading

 Posted in Algorithms, Animata, Artificial Intelligence, Boolean Functions, C.S.
 Peirce, Cactus Graphs, Cognition, Computation, Constraint Satisfaction Problems, Data Structures, Differential Logic, Equational Inference, Formal Languages, Graph Theory, Inquiry Driven Systems, Laws of Form, Learning Theory, Logic, Logical Graphs, Mathematics, Minimal Negation Operators, Painted Cacti, Peirce, Propositional Calculus, Semiotics, Spencer Brown, Visualization | Tagged , , , , , , , , , , , , , , , , , , , , , , , , , , | 3 Comments